Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Introduction

-\section{Introduction\,.}
+\section{Introduction}

-{ } The dynamics of 4-dimensional strongly coupled non-abelian gauge theories is complicated.
-It is well known that supersymmetry (SUSY) helps greatly to simplify some things, in comparison with the ordinary (i.e. non-SUSY) theories.
+{ } The dynamics of 4-dimensional strongly coupled non-Abelian gauge theories is complicated.
+It is well known that supersymmetry (SUSY) leads to some simplifications in comparison with the ordinary (i.e. non-SUSY) theories.
 Besides, it is widely believed that SUSY is relevant to the real world.
-So, in any case, it is of great interest to study the dynamics of the nearest SUSY-relative of the ordinary QCD, i.e. ${\cal N}=1$ SQCD.
-But even with ${\cal N}=1$ SQCD, there is no, at present, commonly accepted clear physical picture of even main non-trivial features of its dynamics.
+In any case, it is of great interest to study the dynamics of the nearest SUSY-relative of the ordinary QCD, i.e. the ${\cal N}=1$ SQCD.
+But even with ${\cal N}=1$ SQCD, there is currently no proven physical picture of even main nontrivial features of its dynamics.

-It seems, the best what has been done before, was the Seiberg proposal \cite{S1} of the dual theory, which is weakly coupled when the direct one is strongly coupled, and vice versa (see e.g. the reviews \cite{AKMRSV}\cite{SV-r} for ${\cal N}=1$ SQCD, and \cite{IS}\cite{Shif-rev} for Seiberg's dual).
-The Seiberg duality passed some non-trivial checks (the 't Hooft triangles and the behavior in the conformal regime), but up to now, unfortunately, no proof has been given whether the direct and dual theories are indeed equivalent (or not).
-The reason is that such a proof needs real understanding of the dynamics of both theories.
+The best proposal so far seems to be Seiberg's dual theory \cite{S1}, which is weakly coupled when the direct one is strongly coupled, and {\it vice versa} (see e.g. reviews \cite{AKMRSV, SV-r} for ${\cal N}=1$ SQCD and \cite{IS, Shif-rev} for Seiberg's dual theory).
+The Seiberg duality passed a number non-trivial checks (mainly, the 't Hooft triangles and the behavior in the conformal regime) but up to now, unfortunately, no proof has been given that the direct and dual theories are (or are not) equivalent.
+The reason is that such a proof needs real understanding of and the control over the dynamics of both theories.
+Therefore, in the framework of gauge theories, the Seiberg proposal remains a hypothesis up to now.
+We quote here three papers only.
+1)\, \cite{AR} (with N. Seiberg among the authors): "By now many examples of such dualities have been found, and a lot of evidence has been collected for their validity.
+However, there is still no general understanding of the origin of these dualities, nor a prescription to find the dual for a given gauge theory".
+2)\, \cite{G}:\, "The most established example of such a duality is the Seiberg duality in ${\cal N}= 1$ SQCD...
+The validity of this duality is still a conjecture but it have anyway remarkably passed numerous checks...".
+3)\, \cite{A}:\, "All of these dualities do not have any rigorous derivation so far, but they pass many consistency checks...".

-A definite dynamical scenario for ${\cal N}=1$ SQCD has been proposed recently in \cite{ch1}.
-The main idea of this scenario (\,$\#1$\,) was that (when $m_Q=m(\mu=\la)\ll \la$ and $\cm^2=\langle {\ov Q}Q(\mu=\la)\rangle\ll \la^2$) the quarks are not higgsed, but form in a vacuum a {\it coherent condensate} of colorless chiral pairs ${\ov Q}Q$ (the diquark condensate phase).
-As a result, they acquire the large dynamical constituent mass $\mu_C=\cm$\,, and there appear the light pseudo-Goldstone mesons $\pi^{j}_{i}$ ("pions"), with their masses $\mu_{\pi}\ll \mu_C$.
-The mass spectra of the direct and dual theories were obtained in this scenario $\#1$, and they appeared to be quite different.

-The purpose of this paper is to consider another dynamical scenario (\,$\#2$\,), in which it is assumed that quarks can be in two different phases only. i) Either they are in the HQ (heavy quark) phase and so confined.
-Or (instead of forming the diquark condensate), ii) they are higgsed at $\mu=\mu_{\rm gl}\ll \la$, at the appropriate values of parameters of the theory.